usds/ditap-curriculum-update/3_Curriculum/3C_DITAP-Adaptation-Curriculum/3C.1_DITAP-Product-Thinking-And-Acquistions-Curriculum/Module 4/Class Activity: Sprint Report Analysis.md

 **Scenario setup:** Your agency is overseeing development of a digital ESA (Emotional Support Animal) Registry designed to help citizens register their ESAs, verify documentation, and reduce fraud.
 You’re serving in the role of Product Owner (PO), Contracting Officer’s Representative (COR), or Product Manager (PM), and the vendor is now three months into delivery.

 In this activity, you’ll review a series of fictional sprint reports and evaluate what’s happening from a delivery and oversight perspective.
-Each report reflects a common challenge in agile contracts—missed deliverables, unplanned changes, and signs of team strain.
+Each report reflects a common challenge in agile contracts, missed deliverables, unplanned changes, and signs of team strain.

 You’ll work in groups to analyze each sprint, determine who should take action (PO, COR, or CO), and decide how to respond to keep delivery on track and aligned with contract expectations.